Eric Cartman: Personality and traits

 Cartman uses profanity (as do his friends) to provide a means for Parker and Stone to portray how they believe young boys really talk when they are alone.
 According to Parker, Cartman does not possess the "underlying sweetness" of the show's other child characters.
 Cartman is shown at times to be completely amoral and remorseless.
 Cartman, as with Stan Marsh and Kyle Broflovski, is amused by bodily functions and toilet humor, and his favorite television personalities are Terrance and Phillip, a Canadian duo whose comedy routines on their show-within-the-show revolve substantially around fart jokes.

 Cartman is sensitive and in denial about his obesity.
-Often reasserting Liane's notion by exclaiming "I'm not fat, I'm big-boned!" and will just as often either threaten to bring harm to anyone who mocks his weight or curse them out in aggravation.
-He has also had people killed; after his psychiatrist mocked his weight, Cartman framed the man as a pedophile to his wife, causing her to commit suicide.
+He often reasserts Liane's notion by exclaiming "I'm not fat, I'm big-boned!" and will just as often either threaten to bring harm to anyone who mocks his weight or curse them out in aggravation.
+He has also had people killed due to his insecurity; for example, after his psychiatrist mocked his weight, Cartman framed the man as a pedophile to his wife, causing her to commit suicide.
 He views himself as more mature than his fellow friends and classmates, and often grows impatient with their company; despite claiming to be more mature, he will often break down crying childishly and pathetically whenever he feels defeated.
 This often leads to loud arguments, which in earlier seasons typically end with Cartman peevishly saying "Screw you guys ...
 I'm going home!" and then leaving.
 In an action King's College philosophy professor David Kyle Johnson describes as "directed either toward accomplishing his own happiness or the unhappiness of others", Cartman often feigns actual friendship with his classmates when needing a favor.
 The lack of a true father figure in his life, and Liane's promiscuity and drug use have caused repressed psychological hardship in Cartman's life.
 As a parent, Liane often spoils Cartman, and is largely ineffectual as a disciplinarian.
 Cartman sometimes commands his mom to do tasks for him, but more often resorts to pleading with her in an ingratiating tone.
 When neither method works, he resorts to excessive and indecipherable whining, to which Liane usually succumbs.
 Parker has noted that this is the primary cause for Cartman's behavior, stating that Cartman is "just a product of his environment".